giorgistat/mlatv-paper/README.md

-# Bivariate geostatistical latent variable models — analysis code
+# Bivariate geostatistical latent variable models: analysis code

 This repository reproduces the analysis pipeline of *Bivariate geostatistical latent variable models for the analysis of antibody density data*